 Now this snack is so popular that people make special trips in the evening to the street corner stalls to enjoy platefuls of this exotic treat.
 Platefuls sound scary quantity wise but actually they are very very light.
-What I’m concerned about is the hygiene part of the Golgappa Pani sold on the roadside, especially the for dips that aren’t even cooked.
+What I’m more concerned about is the hygiene part of the Golgappa Pani sold on the roadside, especially as the dips aren’t even cooked.
 Did they use clean water?
 We’re the utensils clean?
 Were they made with clean hands?
 I find it easier to make Golgappa Pani at home for my family than worry about cleanliness standard of the ones bought from outside.

 So here comes the recipe for my homemade, easy peasy, nice and clean Golgappas with Khatta(sour) Pani.
-Just like that quote above, a bite into them will leave you walking away with unexpected and happy surprise of mingling flavours that will burst into your mouth as the crispy shell breaks, leaving you smiling and satisfied.
+Just like that quote above, a bite into them will leave you walking away with unexpected and happy surprise of mingling flavours that will burst into your mouth as the crispy round ball breaks, leaving you smiling and satisfied.

 1 cup Semolina

 a pinch salt

 2-3 tablespoon plain flour

 2 green chillies, finely chopped